-Directorate-General for Competition, Consumer Affairs and Fraud Prevention (DGCCRF)
+Directorate General for Competition, Consumption and Fraud Enforcement (DGCCRF)

-Tasks: compliance with competition rules, economic protection of consumers, safety and conformity of products and services.
+Missions: compliance with competition rules, economic protection of consumers, safety and conformity of products and services

 Friday: 1 pm to 5 pm

-From overseas and abroad: +33 (0) 1 73 60 39 39 (only from a fixed post, cost of a communication + cost of the call varies according to country and operator)
+From overseas and foreigner: +33 (0) 1 73 60 39 39 (only from a fixed post, cost of a communication + variable call cost depending on the country and operator)

-In the event of a dispute with a trader from another EU country, Norway or Iceland, the consumer may request the intervention of the European Consumer Center (CEC France).
+In case of dispute with a trader from another country of European Union, Norway or Iceland, the consumer may request the intervention of the European Consumer Centre (CEC France).

-In the absence of an amicable solution, it is possible to take legal action.
+In the absence of an amicable solution, the client can go to court.

-The court having jurisdiction shall depend on the sums involved in the dispute.
+The competent court is dependent on the sums involved in the dispute.